[EXCERPT FROM THE AUTUMN 2009 ISSUE OF COMMUNICATOR MAGAZINE]

 - Save the file to the folder where all the text insets for the book will be, giving the file a meaningful name.

-- Make sure that your text ends at the end of flow symbol and that there is no extra paragraph below your text (Figure 6).
+- Make sure that your text ends at the end of flow symbol and that there is no extra paragraph below your text.
+(Figure 7 below.)Figure 7 shows end of flow considerations.

 - If you need to create cross-references to or from the text inset file, see Cross-references and hypertext markers later in this article.